 Solutions:

 There are many ways to help reduce the extinction rate of species.
 One is to protect and restore natural habitats.
 Provisionally (e.g. restoring burrows destroyed by fires), or definitive (artificial coral reefs on which new natural barriers grow).
-Another key strategy is that of reduce the demand for products made with endangered species (yes, there are still many).
-Finally, it is important to promote sustainable hunting and fishing practices that do not put undue pressure on animal populations.
+Another key strategy is to reduce the demand for products made with endangered species (yes, there are still many).
+Finally, it is important to promote sustainable hunting and fishing practices that do not place undue pressure on animal populations.
 By taking these steps, we can help protect the incredible diversity of life on Earth.

 Acidification of the oceans

 Ocean acidification is a major environmental problem caused byincrease in CO2 levels in the atmosphere.
-When carbon dioxide dissolves in seawater, it forms carbonic acid, which makes the water more acidic.
+When carbon dioxide dissolves in seawater it forms carbonic acid, which makes the water more acidic.
 This can have a significant impact on marine life, as many creatures depend on a specific pH level to thrive.

 Solutions: